On the geodesic hypothesis in general relativity: Introduction

-Commuting the equations with $\pa^s$, we have the same estimates for $\pa^s(g^\ep-h^\ep)$, $1\leq s\leq 3$.
-Thus to close the boostrap assumption \eqref{boostrapass} and hence to conclude our main theorem, it suffices to require that $\delta\leq \ep^q$, $q>1$ or $\delta=\ep_0 \ep$ for sufficiently small $\ep_0$ which is independent of $\ep$.
-Our main theorem then follows from the local existence result for Einstein equations in $H^3$, see \cite{LocalEx_bruhat}, \cite{Uniqu_bruhat}.

-Finally, we discuss the existence of the initial data $(\Si_0, \bar g, \bar K, \phi_0^\ep, \phi_1^\ep)$.
-As we have mentioned previously, we require the data to satisfy the constraint equations and the estimates

-For given $(\phi_0^\ep, \phi_1^\ep)$, existence of initial data satisfying the constraint equations has been shown in \cite{Imfunc_bruhat}, \cite{GREE_bruhat}.
-However, the above estimates do not follow directly from previous works.
-We will revisit the existence of initial data by using the implicit function theorem combined with the approach developed in \cite{Imfunc_bruhat}, \cite{Bruhat_christo}, \cite{GREE_bruhat}.
-To show that the data also satisfy the above estimates, we rely on a Hardy type inequality for a first order linear operator with trivial kernel in some weighted Sobolev space.
-We refer the reader to Lemma \ref{lemhardyineqV} in the last section for details.
+The key ingredient of our proof for Theorem \ref{thmbaby} is the introduction of a Fermi coordinate system adapted to the center of mass of the particles, see more detailed description in Section 3.
+The improvement on the amplitude $\delta\leq \ep^q$, $q>1$ is based on a more careful estimate for the energy momentum tensor.

-In next section, we will address the basic setup, define solitons in Minkowski space and summarize the known results related to stability of solitons.
-In Section 3, we give the precise statement of our main theorem.
-In Section 4, we construct the good coordinate system such that the Christoffel symbols are vanishing along a given timelike geodesic.
-In Section 5, we reduce the Einstein equations to a hyperbolic system by choosing the relatively harmonic gauge condition.
-In Section 6, we prove the orbital stability of stable solitons along a timelike geodesic up to time $T/\ep$ on a slowly varying background and show the higher Sobolev estimates for the solution which are used to control the energy momentum tensor $T_{\mu\nu}$.
-In Section 7, we prove our main theorem.
+The plan of this paper is as follows: in Section 2, we will address the basic setup, define solitons in Minkowski space and summarize the known results related to stability of solitons.
+In Section 3, we describe the main ideas for the proof of the main theorem.
+In Section 4, we construct the Fermi coordinate system such that the Christoffel symbols are vanishing along a given timelike geodesic.
+In Section 5, we reduce the Einstein-scalar field system to a hyperbolic system by choosing the relatively harmonic gauge condition.
+In Section 6, we prove the orbital stability of stable solitons along a timelike geodesic up to time $T/\ep$ on a slowly varying background and show the higher Sobolev estimates for the solution which are used to control the energy momentum tensor.
+In Section 7, we conclude the main theorem.
 In the last section, we discuss the existence of initial data.

-\textbf{Acknowledgments} The author is deeply indebted to his advisor Igor Rodnianski for suggesting this problem and for sharing numerous valuable thoughts, as well as tremendous indispensable help.